block42-blockchain-company/terra-node-telegram-bot/README.md

 Optionally set
 - `MNEMONIC` to your 24-word mnemonic phrase of your wallet you want to vote with
 - `ALLOWED_USER_IDS` comma separated list of Telegram ids of users allowed to perform transactions.
-If you set a mnemonic phrase you must also set at least one allowed user id.
+If you set a mnemonic phrase you *MUST* also set at least one allowed user id.
 Example of usage: `ALLOWED_USER_IDS=123,456` - users with ids `123` and `456` are allowed to perform transactions.